vtex/toolbelt/README.md

 # Publishing an app

 To publish your VTEX app to VTEX Gallery, just type `vtex publish`.
-The app will be published under the owner name.
+The app will be published under the vendor name.